Calbabreaker/piano/README.md

 # Piano

-A nice little piano with multiplayer support.
+A nice little piano with multiplayer support and midi playing able to be played with keyboard, mouse and touchscreen.

 Live demo at https://calbabreaker.github.io/piano.
 Note that the backend server is not enabled.